analusis/analusis.github.io/_projects/2023-04-10-gda-casestudy2.md

 ## Thank you!
-Thank you for taking the time to review my case study from the Coursera Google Data Analytics course.
-This course has given me valuable knowledge and skills that I will continue to improve with future studies, as this is only the beginning of my journey into data analytics,
+Thank you for taking the time to review my second case study from the Coursera Google Data Analytics course.
+It was a goal of mine to work further with R in the analysis phase to isolate data and create new types of charts and presentations during the quick-look in preparation for the Share phase.
+I plan on continuing to take data analysis courses and create my own case studies as I learn.

 [^1]: This business task is fictional through the Coursera Google Data Analytics Certificate Course under the company name Bellabeat.
 The task uses [real-world data](https://www.kaggle.com/datasets/arashnic/fitbit) provided by [Möbius](https://www.kaggle.com/arashnic).